tc39/how-we-work/terminology.md

 ### How to add definitions

-When you add a definition, make sure that the definition applies to how the TC39 uses it.
+When you add a definition, make sure that the definition applies to how TC39 uses it.
 Some other communities might have similar terms, but they mean a different thing in this case.
 Otherwise, feel free to reference well known definitions so that people know what they mean.